nvim-telekasten/telekasten.nvim/README.md

 A Neovim (lua) plugin for working with a markdown zettelkasten, based on telescope.nvim

-Find notes by name, daily notes by date, search within all notes, place and follow links to your notes.
-Also, creates today's daily note if not present when searching for notes.
-At the moment, the daily note template is hardcoded though 😁.
+Find notes by name, daily and weekly notes by date, search within all notes, place and follow links to your notes or create new ones.
+Current daily and weekly notes are (optionally) created if not present when searching for dailies or weeklies.
+Following a link to a non-existing note can also create the missing note (optional).

 ## Search-based navigation